johnmoney/ocm-webhook-nodejs/README.md

 $ heroku logs --source app --tail
 ```

-In OCE, publish an asset to the channel previously selected.
+In OCM, publish an asset to the channel previously selected.
 You should see the app log a successful event insert.

 When you are done, exit the log.